x157/x157.github.io/UE5/Mass/index.md

 Mass is implemented by several different modules, all of which are under heavy development as of UE 5.5.
-Since 5.2 the API has changed, and it is expected that it **will change** some more in future versions.
+Since 5.2 the API has changed, in some cases quite a bit, and it is expected that it **will change** some more in future versions.

-For example, in 5.5 `MassEntity` is converting from an optional Plugin into a core Engine module, complicating Engine plugin/source merges for pre-5.5 Engines.
-Knowing about this change, you can easily do the necessary manual git merge.
-It's not terribly difficult, but it is extra manual future-work to be aware of if you are already using 5.4 or a previous version.

 <a id='MassSubsystems'></a>